bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_segmentation/index.md

+---
-# Post-processing, segmentation and labelling in Fiji (2D)
+title: Post-processing, segmentation and labelling in Fiji (2D)
+author: Marina Cuenca
+date: 05 January 2026
+---

 In this exercise we will: